FiF0o/protobp/README.md

 ## Improvements
-$ gem install sass-globbing and require it in the config.rb
+- $ `gem install sass-globbing` and require it in the `config.rb`
+- Unit tests
+- npm scripts to build and deploy assets
+- switch to babel

+## Others
+run `npm rebuild` if dependencies are not up to date.